kelvin-code9/CodeBadgerTech/Foundation/2-CSS/0x01-selectors/1-selectors.md

-Here's a more detailed and beginner-friendly expansion of your CSS Selectors tutorial, including **Class and ID selectors** with full examples. 🚀

----

 # **CSS Tutorial: Selectors**

 CSS selectors are used to target HTML elements and apply styles to them.
 Selectors help define which elements a style rule should be applied to.